bbauska/W3Cx-4of5-thru-May-2024/README.md

 Shortcomings of the standard APIs that we have discussed so far...

-In Module 2 of the HTML5 Coding Essentials course, you learned how to add an audio or video player to an HTML document, using the <audio>
+In Module 2 of the HTML5 Coding Essentials course, you learned how to add an audio or video player to an HTML document, using the &lt;audio&gt;
-and <video> elements.
+and &lt;video&gt; elements.

 <h4>For example:</h4>